Disclosure

 When we receive a complaint, we will follow our internal complaints process:

-• We aim to resolve complaints within 10 working days of receiving them.
+We aim to respond to complaints within 10 working days of receiving them.
 If we require more time to meet that timeframe, we will call you and will aim to provide you with a realistic timeframe

-If we cannot resolve your complaint, or you are not satisfied with the way we propose to do so, you can contact our external dispute resolutions scheme Financial Disputes Resolution Service (FDRS).
+If we cannot resolve your complaint, or you are not satisfied with the way we propose to do so, you can contact our external dispute resolutions scheme, the Insurance and Financial Services Ombudsman (IFSO).

 You can view their website, contact them via email, phone, or write to them at: